cory-g/Portfolio-Projects/01-MLB-Spinrate-Data-in-R/README.md

 ### The Slider: Putting it under the Microscope

-The Slider was the most improved pitch in regard to increased Spinrate and Two-out Strikeout Percentage
+The Slider was the most improved pitch in regard to increased Spinrate and Strikeout Percentage.
-The Speed increased but not a significant amount
+The Speed also slightly increased, but not what I would consider a significant amount.

 ``` r
 # Slider Strikeout Data